-Historic, rainy, beautiful, and dynamic — London is many things, but people don’t often think of it as cheap.
-So, you’ll be happy to know that there are a few ways to save money while still enjoying a capital experience during your next trip to London.
+Historic, rainy, beautiful, and dynamic — London is many things, but visitors rarely think of it as cheap.
+That said, you’ll be happy to know that there are a few ways to save money while still enjoying a capital experience during your next trip to London.

 Here are a handful of ideas for budget-conscious travelers.